cloud-vinny/Computing_Tech_Proj_Assignment/README.md

 ---

-**Note:** This project was originally developed in Google Colab and has been adapted for local execution.
-Make sure all dependencies are installed before running the notebook.
+**Note:** This project combines both **Classification** (Logistic Regression) and **Clustering** (K-Means) methods to provide comprehensive spam email detection.
+The notebook has been adapted for local execution - make sure all dependencies are installed before running.